 “The Sport in Africa collective, active since 2004, has helped kick-start a movement.
 Here it adds seventeen more topics to the growing corpus of works on African sports history—from surfers in Transkei and women in Nigeria to Kenyan athletes and the football migrations to Europe (happening alongside desperate refugee journeys in the Mediterranean)—showing what a rich field of study sport is becoming.”

-Andre Odendaal, coauthor of Pitch Battles: Protest, Prejudice and Play
+André Odendaal, coauthor of Pitch Battles: Sport, Racism and Resistance

 “Sports in Africa heralds the arrival in sports studies of an empirically rich, theoretically informed, methodologically rigorous, and incisive African-focused genre.
 The volume demonstrates the centrality and complexity of sport in the daily rhythms and social fabric of life on the continent, across time, and in the formal and informal economies.
 It challenges longstanding racial, ethnic and cultural stereotypes pertaining to Africans, and dispenses with any notion of fixed and prescribed social and cultural identities.”

 Douglas Booth, dean, Faculty of Adventure, Culinary Arts and Tourism, Thompson Rivers University

 These groundbreaking essays demonstrate how Africans past and present have utilized sports to forge complex identities and shape Africa’s dynamic place in the world.